-Although it may not be marketed as such, creatine is a popular supplement often used as a pre-workout.
-Research has found creatine can boost exercise performance and is therefore found in many pre-workout products or taken on its own to boost energy pre-workout.
+Although it may not be marketed as such, creatine is a popular fitness supplement often used as a pre workout.

 In fact, creatine can be taken post-workout as well.
-Some may even prefer to take it both pre and post-workout if they are in a loading phase.
+Some people may even prefer to have creatine both before and after a workout, particularly if they are taking a loading phase dose of creatine.

 Key Takeaways: Creatine as a Pre-Workout

-- Creatine is different from a pre-workout.
-Creatine is a common additive to pre-workout supplements but the ingredients, timing you have to take them, and how they work differ from creatine.
+Creatine is different from a pre-workout.
+Creatine is a common additive to pre-workout formulas, but there are many differences between creatine and pre workout.

 What is Creatine?

-Your body produces creatine from your liver and kidneys however, you can also get it from diet.
+You can also get creatine from your diet.
 A typical diet provides roughly half of our creatine stores from protein foods such as meat, fish, poultry, eggs, and dairy products.

 How Does Creatine Work in the Body?

-Most of our body’s creatine can be found in our muscle cells in the form of phosphocreatine which is essential for producing adenosine triphosphate (ATP) [1].
+Most of our body's creatine can be found in our muscle cells in the form of phosphocreatine.
+Phosphocreatine is essential from producing a compound called adenosine triphosphate (ATP).

 How Does Creatine Benefit Training Performance?